A story about friendship, family and race in the American suburbs.

 Meanwhile, Stephen tries to be a positive influence on his son, even when they face subtle racism within their own community.

-Pushed to the edge, Donald must choose to do the right thing or fight back.
+Pushed to the edge, Jamie must choose to do the right thing or fight back.

 SET IT ON FIRE is inspired by my personal experience growing up as a biracial teenager in Massachusetts.